kparc/kcc/README.md

 First, lets make sure `+x flip` operator transposes rectangular matrices just as well as squares, which would be of little surprise.
-Then try to flip something less obvious, and after that you have three more transformations to apply.
+Then try to flip something less obvious, and after that you have two more transformations to apply.
 Inspect all intermediate results and make sure you can follow their
 logic: